Gforcex/OpenGraphic/README.md

 * [VolumetricLighting](https://github.com/Unity-Technologies/VolumetricLighting) ighting effects implemented for the Adam demo: volumetric fog, area lights and tube lights
 * [Aura](https://github.com/raphael-ernaelsten/Aura) Volumetric Lighting for Unity
 * [Vapor](https://github.com/ArthurBrussee/Vapor) Volumetric Fog for Unity
+* [Unity-URP-Volumetric-Light](https://github.com/CristianQiu/Unity-URP-Volumetric-Light) Adds support to render volumetric lighting for both the main and additional lights in URP.
+Compatible with URP render graph in Unity 6.
 * [unity-volumetric-fo](https://github.com/SiiMeR/unity-volumetric-fog) A volumetric fog implementation in Unity
 #### FakeVolumetricLight
 * [VolumetricTracer](https://github.com/Fewes/VolumetricTracer) A simple way to render soft, volumetric bullet tracers in Unity.
 Only needs a unit cube and a material to render and supports instancing.